This section presents an overview of providing communications operators with access to public sector assets.

 Mapping public sector assets

-Local authorities are encouraged to identify suitable assets and infrastructure that they own that could be made available to support the installation of fibre and mobile networks.
+Local authorities are encouraged to identify suitable assets and infrastructure that they own that could be made available to support the installation of gigabit and mobile networks.